-Satellite photo early spring 2015 over the chapel site marked with a red cross and the medieval path's route white-dashed.
-Distinct traces of the ancient road can be seen from the red cross and up to the left corner and can be followed all the way to the homestead in Kyrkbyn.
+Satellite photo early spring 2015 over the chapel site.
+The red cross marks the probable place for the stave church at the left end of the white-dashed medieval path's route.
+Distinct traces of the ancient road can be seen from the red cross and up to the left and can be followed all the way to the homestead in Kyrkbyn.
 The modern homestead Busvebacken is seen down to the left.